Vedic Multiplication: Do you multiply this way!

 The One Requirement

 You need to be quick with basic multiplication facts and mental addition.
 If 8 × 7 or adding 113 + 6 requires thought, practice those first.
-The method amplifies your existing arithmetic speed – it doesn’t replace fundamental skills.
+The method amplifies your existing arithmetic speed, it doesn’t replace fundamental skills.
+If recall is your weak link, a few memory methods that make revision stick will do more for your speed than any sutra.

 Try It Yourself